ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_journal_files--rules"></a>
 ### Nested Schema for `input_journal_files.rules`

+Required:

+- `filter` (String) JavaScript expression applied to Journal objects.
+Return 'true' to include it.

 Optional:

 - `description` (String) Optional description of this rule's purpose
-- `filter` (String) JavaScript expression applied to Journal objects.
-Return 'true' to include it.
-Not Null

 <a id="nestedatt--input_kafka"></a>
 ### Nested Schema for `input_kafka`

+Required:

+- `brokers` (List of String) Enter each Kafka bootstrap server you want to use.
+Specify the hostname and port (such as mykafkabroker:9092) or just the hostname (in which case @{product} will assign port 9092).

 Optional: